corda/corda/docs/source/running-signing-service.rst

 :dataSourceProperties: Data source properties.
 It should describe (or point to) the Doorman database.

 :doorman: CSR signing process configuration parameters.
-If specified, the signing service will sign approved CSRs.
+If specified, the signing service will sign CRL or approved CSRs depending on the operating mode defined in the mode parameter.

     :validDays: Number of days issued signatures are valid for.